drepo-eth/site/content/drepo/existing-repos/properties/index.md

 ---
-title: "Properties"
+title: "Common Properties"
-# description: 'TODO'
+description:
+  "Multiple existing repositories were analyzed and their common properties identified.
+They are the building blocks for a new repository"
-# tags:
+tags:
+  - "source code"
+  - "coordinates"
+  - "common properties"
+  - "metadata"
-#   - 'TODO'
+  - "compatibility"
 date: 2022-09-12T00:31:26+02:00
 draft: false
 weight: 3010